 Although this theme is widely discussed in society, it is hardly ever discussed in the design sector.
 And that’s strange: designers design for all of society, while the Dutch design field is not yet a fair representation of society.
-Designers with a non-Western cultural background, female designers, designers from lower economic classes and designers with physical disabilities are underrepresented.
-Predominantly highly educated white men design products for all to use, and as a result they do not always comply with the identity, lifestyle, or cultural background of the users.
+Designers with a non-Western cultural background, female designers, designers from lower economic classes, and designers with physical disabilities are underrepresented.
+Predominantly highly educated white men design products for all to use, and as a result, they do not always comply with the users’ identity, lifestyle, or cultural background.

 The Embassy is primarily a plea for a more diverse and inclusive design field.
 A plea for a greater number of designers with diverse and inclusive backgrounds.
 At Dutch Design Week 2021, we will present a variety of design projects and an active form of cooperation between various groups in our society.